-I’ve quit drinking coffee and teas with caffeine.
-I enjoy non-caffeinated herbal teas and Teeccino (an “herbal coffee”, which helped me when I struggled with not having a hot beverage in the morning).
+I quit drinking coffee and teas with caffeine.
+I moved on to Teeccino (an “herbal coffee”, which helped me when I struggled with not having a hot beverage in the morning).
 I still enjoy a sarsaparilla or a non-caffeinated root beer from time to time, but have since found they are just too sweet anymore.
 My tastes have changed.
 And I’m okay with that.
-I enjoy a mug of tea with honey in the morning, drink A LOT of water throughout the day, may have a glass of wine with dinner, and have a mug of tea (honey, ginger, and lemon) before bed.
+Now I enjoy a mug of herbal tea with honey in the morning, drink A LOT of water throughout the day, may have a glass of wine with dinner, and have a mug of tea (honey, ginger, and lemon) before bed.
 I truly don’t miss my coffee one bit…although every once in a while I enjoy a cup of decaf.

 What will you do?